 I like IMS.
 As I say, it is painfully good.

-When I was having SI joint pain, it is something that I tried.
-I went for 3 sessions in order to help jump start my body when it came to muscle imbalances.
+When I was having SI joint pain, it was something that I tried.
+I went for three sessions to help jump-start my body regarding muscle imbalances.

-For me, things were so tight that stretching and foam rolling was not helping so I got IMS and that helped relax things.
+Things were so tight that stretching and foam rolling was not helping, so I got IMS, which helped relax things.

 Then it was up to me.

-I started working on the problem that was leading to the symptoms of muscle imbalances.
+I started working on the problem leading to the symptoms of muscle imbalances.

-What I worked on was core stability when it relates to activation, endurance and strength.
+I worked on core stability related to activation, endurance, and strength.

 Then I modified my exercise program, especially when it came to my running.
 Since I am not a natural runner, I need to give my body more time between runs.

 I should have started with this, “What is IMS?”
 Since doing IMS is out of my scope of practice, it is not something that I focus my time on.
-How I understand it is, it is dry needling that addresses overactive parts of the muscle.
+I understand that dry needling addresses overactive parts of the muscle.

 Scoliosis and Seat Pain

-Yes, the pain in your seat area could be due to the scoliosis, especially depending on what activities you do.
+Yes, the pain in your seat area could be due to scoliosis, mainly depending on what activities you do.

-If you do a lot of impact activities like running or step classes, that would do it.
+If you do a lot of impact activities like running or step classes, that will do it.

 In the SI joint presentation, I talked about the research that showed the link.

-You can work on your scoliosis with the exercises in Effective Exercises for Scoliosis and include some of the stretching and foam rolling I talked about in the session.
+With the exercises in Effective Exercises for Scoliosis, you can work on your scoliosis and include some of the stretching and foam rollings I talked about in the session.
 All of it is in the handouts that I emailed you.

 I attended the BCRPA sessions on SI Joint and Muscle Imbalance but didn’t leave my name for the handouts to be sent to me.